Hunter Syndrome

 Hunter syndrome is a rare genetic disease that is progressively debilitating, life-limiting and without a cure.
 It occurs almost exclusively in males and currently affects approximately 500 boys in the U.S. and less than 2,000 worldwide.
 Individuals with Hunter syndrome have a defect in the gene that normally causes the body to make the enzyme iduronate-2-sulfatase (I2S) – the “garbage man” – which is responsible for the breakdown of cellular waste called glycosaminoglycans or GAGs – the cell’s “garbage.”
 Without that necessary enzyme, the accumulation of these GAGs leads to progressive damage throughout the entire body.

-Can Hunter Syndrome Be Cured?
+Can Hunter syndrome Be Cured?

 No cure exists for Hunter syndrome.
 Currently, the only FDA-approved treatment on the market, enzyme replacement therapy (ERT), can stabilize many of the physical symptoms of Hunter syndrome.
 However, as it cannot cross the blood-brain barrier, it is unable to prevent cognitive regression, meaning the child will continue to decline to an infantile state.

-How Common Is Hunter Syndrome?
+How Common Is Hunter syndrome?

 Hunter syndrome (Mucopolysaccharidosis/MPS II) is a rare condition affecting between 1 in 100,000 to 1 in 150,000 male births, although it is estimated that the grouping of MPS conditions collectively affect 1 in 25,000 births in the United States (MPS conditions include MPS I, II, III, IV, VI, VII and ML II and III).